 For information, these ten natural and atomic units and their values in SI units are also listed in Table 7.
 Because the quantity systems on which these units are based differ so fundamentally from that on which the SI is based, they are not generally used with the SI, and the CIPM has not formally accepted them for use with the International System.
 To ensure understanding, the final result of a measurement or calculation expressed in natural or atomic units should also always be expressed in the corresponding SI unit.
 Natural units (n.u.) and atomic units (a.u.) are used only in their own special fields of particle and atomic physics, and quantum chemistry, respectively.
 Standard uncertainties in the least significant digits are shown in parenthesis after each numerical value.

 Table 7.
-Non-SI units whose values in SI units must be obtained experimentally
+Non-SI units whose values in SI units (the natural unit of speed excepted) must be obtained experimentally

 Tables 8 and 9 contain non-SI units that are used by special interest groups for a variety of different reasons.
 Although the use of SI units is to be preferred for reasons already emphasized, authors who see a particular advantage in using these non-SI units should have the freedom to use the units that they consider to be best suited to their purpose.
 Since, however, SI units are the international meeting ground in terms of which all other units are defined, those who use units from Tables 8 and 9 should always give the definition of the units they use in terms of SI units.